- About Immunology

 CMV remains an important human pathogen and an ideal candidate for vaccine development.
 Our lab has studied the host T cell response to CMV infection in both immunocompetent and immunodeficient hosts to elucidate the requirements for protective immunity.
 Viruses, like tumors, have adapted by evolving evasion strategies to cope with a hostile immunologic environment.
 We are studying how virus immune evasion proteins operate in various subsets of infected cells in vitro and shape the host T cell response.
 Several novel CMV antigens that are targets for CD8+ cytotoxic T cells have recently been identified and studies of their presentation in infected cells are in progress.

-- Inclusion of Strep-tag II in design of antigen receptors for T-cell immunotherapy..
-Nature biotechnology. .
-2016.
+- Liu L, Sommermeyer D, Cabanov A, Kosasih P, Hill T, Riddell SR. Inclusion of Strep-tag II in design of antigen receptors for T-cell immunotherapy.
+Nature biotechnology.
+34(4):430-4, 2016.

 M.D., University of Manitoba, 1979.